 INTRODUCTION

-To date, organ shortage represents one of the major limitations to the development of kidney transplantation.
-To increase the donor pool many transplant programs accept kidneys from the so-called extended criteria donors (ECDs)[1,2].
-Kidneys from the ECD pool are known to have worse outcomes in recipients with a higher rate of delayed graft function (DGF), primary non function (PNF), and reduced function of the allograft and reduced graft survival[3].
+Currently, organ shortage represents one of the major limitations of kidney transplantation.
+To increase the donor pool, many transplant programs accept kidneys from so-called extended criteria donors (ECDs)[1,2].
+Kidneys from the ECD pool are known to have worse outcomes in recipients, with a higher rate of delayed graft function (DGF) and primary non function (PNF) and reduced allograft function and survival[3].
 The main challenge is to evaluate such kidneys before transplantation either for a better and fair allocation or for discarding the kidney in the case of a very poor evaluation of the offered kidney.

 Several factors related to the donors are known to influence the post-transplant outcomes.
-Figure 1 identifies which donor, procurement and graft characteristics principally influence the outcomes.
-They may be divided into clinical and histological factors and factors related to the donor and related to the offered kidney and to the procurement management.
+Figure 1 identifies which donor, procurement, and graft characteristics principally influence the outcomes.
+They may be divided into clinical and histological factors, factors related to the donor and the offered kidney, and procurement process factors.

-Historically, the evaluation of the kidneys from ECDs has been made histologically by the so-called zero-time biopsy[4], by clinical evaluation of the donor by different kidney allocation scores or by a combination of histological and clinical parameters.
+Historically, the evaluation of kidneys from ECDs has been made histologically by the so-called zero-time biopsy[4], by clinical evaluation of the donor by different kidney allocation scores, or by a combination of histological and clinical parameters.
 Additionally, it should be highlighted that the need of a clear evaluation of the “so called” marginal donors became a must with the increased use of such kidneys.
-With time the experience documented that several kidneys from ECD pool performed well, while other kidneys labeled as standard criteria donors (SCD) did not perform well.
-Hence, the opportunity of a safe evaluation also for SCD.
-De facto the recent kidney donor risk index (KDRI) automatically offers the evaluation for any kidney.
+With time, experience documented that several kidneys from ECD pool performed well, while other kidneys labeled as standard criteria donors (SCD) did not perform well.
+Hence, safety is also evaluated for SCD, and the recent kidney donor risk index (KDRI) automatically offers the evaluation for any kidney.

-The aim of this review is to describe the aforementioned evaluation criteria of ECD kidneys and to describe how they have changed with time.
+The aim of this review is to describe the aforementioned evaluation criteria of ECD kidneys and to discuss how they have changed with time.

 SELECTION CRITERIA OF THE ARTICLES INCLUDED IN THIS REVIEW AND THEIR DRAWBACKS

-The criteria to evaluate the kidneys have been histological, clinical and mixed histological-clinical.
-We have searched for all the papers concerning these points.
-The main studies concerning the most important scoring systems are shown on Table 1.
-With the exception of the two single centre studies as Maryland Aggregate Pathology Index (MAPI) and the Irish nomogram, all the studies considered included a large number of patients with the limitation to be retrospective in the attempt to validate the original findings.
-Clearly, in this review are also included articles documenting the drawbacks of the different scoring systems and these articles may include a limited number of patients.
-Similarly, the studies evaluating the omics on the renal biopsies or on the donor urine have a limited number of patients.
+The criteria to evaluate the kidneys have been histological, clinical, and mixed histological-clinical.
+We have performed a literature search for all the papers concerning these points.
+The main studies concerning the most important scoring systems are shown in Table 1.
+With the exception of the two single center studies as Maryland Aggregate Pathology Index (MAPI) and the Irish nomogram, all the studies considered included a large number of patients with the limitation to be retrospective in the attempt to validate the original findings.
+Clearly, in this review are also included articles documenting the drawbacks of the different scoring systems, and these articles may include a limited number of patients.
+Similarly, the studies evaluating the omics on the renal biopsies or on donor urine have a limited number of patients.

 HISTOLOGICAL EVALUATION OF DONOR KIDNEYS

-By 1999, Karpinski et al[5] considering that kidneys from high risk donors had worse outcomes in the recipient after transplantation tried to establish which donor or kidney variables were most relevant to these poor outcomes.
+By 1999, Karpinski et al[5], considering that kidneys from high risk donors had worse outcomes in the recipient after transplantation, tried to establish which donor or kidney variables were most relevant to these poor outcomes.
 For high donor risk, they considered donation after cardiac death donors, donors over 55 years of age, donors with a history of hypertension or diabetes, and donors with abnormal kidney anatomy or abnormal renal function[6].
-The study found that a low calculated creatinine clearance (CrCl) and donor kidney pathology were the main predictors of worse outcomes
+The study found that a low calculated creatinine clearance and donor kidney pathology were the main predictors of worse outcomes